County Waterford

+The island of Ireland, showing location of County Waterford.

 County Waterford (Contae Phort Láirge) is a county in Ireland.
 It is in the province of Munster and is part of the Southern Region.
 It is named after the city of Waterford.
 Waterford City and County Council is the local authority for the county.
 The population of the county at large, including the city, was 127,363 according to the 2022 census.
 The county is based on the historic Gaelic territory of the Déise.
 There is an Irish-speaking area, Gaeltacht na nDéise, in the southwest of the county.

+Etymology

+County Waterford is colloquially known as "The Déise" (Na Déise /ga/), pronounced "day-shah", and anglicised as Decies.
+(Note: This can be seen in the names of the baronies of Decies-within-Drum and Decies-without-Drum.)
+Some time between the 4th and 8th centuries, an Irish tribe called the Déisi were driven from southern county Meath/north Kildare and moved into the Waterford region, conquering and settling there.
+The ancient territory of the Déise is roughly coextensive with the present-day Roman Catholic Diocese of Waterford and Lismore, thus including part of south County Tipperary.